 Forgetting to Look Up

-A lot of us can get conscious of where our feet land on the belt and we’re inclined to look down on our feet while on the incline.
+A lot of us can get conscious of where our feet land on the belt and we’re inclined to look down on our feet while running uphill on an incline treadmill.

 Even if you have the best treadmill running shoes that look freaking awesome, it doesn’t matter.
 This bad habit of looking down and hunching our shoulders reinforces bad posture and puts a lot of unhealthy tension in our shoulders and neck.